Lothiraldan/OneTask/README.rst

     $> onetask get
     Empty task list.

-Sometimes you may want to comtemplate done work:
+Sometimes you may want to contemplate accomplished work:

     $> onetask history